zxtariel0512/CS-Course-Online-WebApp/README.md

 ## Wireframes

-**Login, Registration, and Complete-Profile-Info pages are finished.**
+**Login, Registration, Complete-Profile-Info, and Profile pages are finished.**

 **Rest are generated as draft in milestone 1.**